Unai Albizua

-Unai Albizua Urquijo (born 18 January 1989) is a Spanish professional footballer who plays for UE Cornellà as a central defender.
+Unai Albizua Urquijo (born 18 January 1989) is a Spanish former professional footballer who played as a central defender.

 Club career

 Born in Laudio/Llodio, Álava, Basque Country, Albizua joined Athletic Bilbao's youth system in 2003.
-He played three full seasons with the reserves in Segunda División B, captaining them to the 2013 playoffs after a third-place finish in his last.
+He played three full seasons with the reserves in the Segunda División B, captaining them to the 2013 playoffs after a third-place finish in his last.

 Albizua was promoted to the first team prior to the beginning of the 2013–14 campaign.
-On 3 November 2013 he made his La Liga debut, coming on as a 67th-minute substitute in a 2–0 away loss against Atlético Madrid after replacing the injured Aymeric Laporte.
+On 3 November 2013, he made his La Liga debut, coming on as a 67th-minute substitute in a 2–0 away loss against Atlético Madrid after replacing the injured Aymeric Laporte.

 On 15 July 2014, Albizua was loaned to Segunda División club CD Tenerife.
-Roughly one year later, he moved to fellow league side CD Leganés after cutting ties with Athletic.
+Roughly one year later, he moved to CD Leganés of the same league after cutting ties with Athletic.

-On 28 July 2016, Albizua signed for UCAM Murcia CF still in the second division.
-The following 11 July, he joined Cultural y Deportiva Leonesa from the same league.
+On 28 July 2016, Albizua signed for UCAM Murcia CF. The following 11 July, he joined Cultural y Deportiva Leonesa still in the second tier.

 On 17 August 2021, after one year in the Swiss Challenge League with FC Stade Lausanne Ouchy, the 32-year-old Albizua returned to Spain and signed with UE Cornellà of the newly-formed Primera División RFEF.